Study in Oxford

 - Six nights in twin-room accommodations with private bathrooms at historic Rewley House, Oxford University Department of Continuing Education.

 - Breakfast and lunch daily.
-Four dinners including Welcome and Farewell dinners.
+Three dinners including Welcome and Farewell dinners.

 - Guided walking tour of Oxford.